 - A splint or night guard.
 These plastic mouthpieces fit over your upper and/or lower teeth so they don’t touch.
 They lessen the effects of clenching or grinding and correct your bite by putting your teeth in a more correct position.
 What’s the difference between them?
 You wear night guards while you sleep.
 You use a splint all the time.
 Your dentist will tell you which type you need.

 - Dental work.
 Your dentist can replace missing teeth and use crowns, bridges or braces to balance the biting surfaces of your teeth or to correct a bite problem.

 Talk to your dentist about these treatments for TMD and which are right for you.
-Schedule a consultation at South Stone Dental Care; call us at 509-624-7151.
+Schedule a consultation at South Pavilion Dental Care; call us at 509-624-7151.